vPilot Documentation

 The Audio Tab

-Here you can choose the audio device you wish to use for your microphone to talk to VATSIM controllers, and the audio device to use as the output device for listening to voice transmissions from the controllers and other pilots.
-If the device is not yet plugged in, you will need to close the Settings window, plug in the device, and then re-open the Settings window.
+If the device is not yet plugged in, you will need to close the Settings window, plug in the device, and then re-open

-Once you have selected your microphone device, adjust the Mic Volume slider while speaking in a normal voice.
-Set the volume such that the meter is mostly in the green band.
-This will help ensure that you can be heard clearly by other pilots and controllers on the network.
+the volume such that the meter is mostly in the green band.
+This will help ensure that you can be heard clearly by

-If you check the box labeled "Disable realistic ATC audio effects" the incoming voice will be not be filtered to sound like a VHF radio.
+sound like a VHF radio.
 Generally you want to leave this box unchecked so that the audio is realistic.
-However, if you are having a hard time understanding what ATC is saying, checking this box might help.
+However, if

 The Push-To-Talk (PTT) Tab

-In the Push to Talk (PTT) Assignment section, you can choose which keyboard key or joystick/yoke button you wish to use for PTT.
-Simply press the button labeled "Set new PTT Key or Button" and then press the keyboard key or joystick/yoke button that you want to use for PTT. vPilot will detect the keystroke or button press and update the "Current PTT Assignment" accordingly.
+joystick/yoke button that you want to use for PTT. vPilot will detect the keystroke or button press and update the "Current PTT Assignment"

-Note that if you want to use a keyboard key for PTT, and you run FSX/P3D/MSFS as an administrator, you must also run vPilot as an administrator for the key press to be recognized.
+Note that if you want to use a keyboard key for PTT, and you run FSX/P3D/MSFS as an administrator, you must also

 If you do not wish to use voice on VATSIM, press the "Clear Current PTT Assignment" button.